Expanding Google Workspace extensions available in open beta for the Gemini app

 What’s changing

-gemini in the side panel of chat
+Reference your Google Calendar using Gemini in the side panel of Gmail

 Who’s impacted